Science Village Scandinavia AB is working towards a new Science Center in Lund.

 Kunskapsparken (The Knowledge Park), a huge park – the size of 30 football pitches, is Lund’s second largest recreational park.
 It offers the perfect setting for a 4k run, a lunch time walk, or a sunset stroll.
-Her you’ll find winding paths, a riding trail, and a hill, 80 metres above sea level, with a scenic view with agriculture to East, and the City of Lund to the West.
+Here you’ll find winding paths, a riding trail, and a hill 80 metres above sea level with a scenic view with agriculture to East and the City of Lund to the West.

 Imagine getting up in the morning and walking down to the lake for the 10 minutes bus ride into Lund and Science Village.
 Or walking those 200 year old stairs down into a waking city, grabbing a cup of (Love) coffee.
 Sitting on the tram watching the city change from turn of the 15th century brick buildings into the millennial glass, wood and greenery buildings in Lund NE.

-To work in Lund, you will have a huge opportunity to choose your surroundings, there are plenty of sleepy villages, coastal towns, gravel roads and city apartments.
+To work in Lund, you will have plenty of opportunity to choose your surroundings, there are plenty of sleepy villages, coastal towns, gravel roads, and city apartments.
 It is even possible to live in central Copenhagen and commute across (and under) the water (55 minutes).
-In terms of prices, it is more expensive per sqm the closer you get to the big cities.
-However, there is plenty of less expensive options in Skåne and it is a small region where most commutes are less than 40 minutes.
+In terms of prices, it’s more expensive per square metre the closer you get to the big cities.
+However, there is plenty of less expensive options in Skåne and it’s a small region where most commutes are less than 40 minutes.

 Expats and swedes alike have three options when it comes to long term accommodation